Lars Bender: Bayer 04 Leverkusen

-On 18 August 2009, Bender signed a three-year contract with Bayer Leverkusen.
-He played his first match in the Bundesliga coming off the bench on Matchday 6 and was used as a substitute in most of 20 games he played during his first season in Bayer Leverkusen.
+On 18 August 2009, Bender signed a three-year contract with Bundesliga side Bayer Leverkusen.
+He played his first match in the Bundesliga when coming off the bench on Matchday 6 and was used as a substitute in most of 20 games he played during his first season in Bayer Leverkusen.
 He scored his first goal in the Bundesliga against Eintracht Frankfurt on 16 September, an eventual 4–0 win.
 In the following season, his position in the defensive midfield remained competitive and he was often second choice, but he played 27 matches and scored three goals.
 In the 2011–12 season, he was a regular player and played most of the games over the full season, only interrupted by a forced break for a muscle bundle crack injury in the spring of 2012.
 On 21 March 2012, Bender signed a new contract with Leverkusen to 2018.
 In the 2012–13 Bundesliga season, he played 33 games, scored 3 goals and made 6 assists.
 On 31 October 2013, he extended his contract with Leverkusen until 2019.

 In the 2013–14 season, he played 29 games and scored three goals in the Bundesliga, despite being injured for the most of September and October and again in the spring of 2014.
 In the 2014–2015 season, he returned to the field and played 26 games in Bundesliga, scoring one goal against SC Paderborn 07.
 In UEFA Champions League he helped Leverkusen finish runner-up in the group stage behind AS Monaco but later lost to Atlético Madrid in the Round of 16.
 For season 2015/16 coach Roger Schmidt appointed him as the new team captain in place of Simon Rolfes, who had ended his career after the end of the preseason.
-This season is a struggle for him, after had long time injury in October 2015 until March 2016, and he's only got 10 appearances in Bundesliga and made a pair appearances in Champions League.
+This season was a struggle for him as, after suffering a long-term injury from October 2015 until March 2016, he only made ten appearances in Bundesliga and two appearances in the Champions League.
 Bender abdicated the captaincy prior to the 2020–21 season due to his ongoing injury issues, passing the role over to Charles Aránguiz.
-Both Benders jointly announced that they would retire from football at the end of the 2020–21 season.
+Lars and Sven jointly announced that they would leave Leverkusen and retire from professional football at the end of the 2020–21 season.

 Bender played his final professional match on 22 May 2021, the final matchday of the 2020–21 Bundesliga, in which Leverkusen played against Borussia Dortmund.
 It was his 256th top-flight match for Leverkusen.
 He replaced his brother Sven, who had also played his final match, in the 89th minute while Leverkusen was awarded a penalty.
-Lars Bender took the penalty, and in a respectful gesture, Dortmund goalkeeper Roman Bürki allowed him to score without making any effort to save the shot.
+Lars took the penalty, and in a respectful gesture, Dortmund goalkeeper Roman Bürki allowed him to score without making any effort to save the shot.
 Bender's final goal of his professional career was a mere consolation goal as Leverkusen went on to lose the match 3–1.